CaptainCrowbar/crow/docs/unicode.md

 ```

 Convert an encoded Unicode string to a UTF-32 string.
 This will throw
-`std::invalid_argument` if invalid UTF encoding is encountered.
+`UnicodeError` if invalid UTF encoding is encountered.

 ```c++
 template <CharacterType C>